rbrodin/piWeatherStation/README.md

 Following that, my website reads the data in PHP and displays the data.

 Feel free to use base your code off of mine.
-However, any use of my code that is directly coppied and claimed to be there own is not allowed.
+However, any use of my code that is directly coppied and claimed to be their own is not allowed.

 Link to working code: https://robdev.tech/weather/